-The Outstanding Equity Awards Table reflects each of our Named Executive Officers' unvested long-term equity incentive awards at December 31, 2008 on an individual award basis.
-The market values of "Stock Awards" in column (h) were determined using the closing price of \$34.39 of our common stock on December 31, 2008.
-The Compensation Committee has not approved any repricing or any modification of any outstanding award during 2008.
+The Outstanding Equity Awards Table reflects each of our Named Executive Officers' unvested long-term equity incentive awards at December 31, 2009 on an individual award basis.
+The market values of "Stock Awards" in column (h) were determined using the closing price of \$49.85 of our common stock on December 31, 2009.
+The Compensation Committee did approve of a modification of outstanding awards during 2009 related to our Houston, Texas office closing but no awards to any Named Executive Officer were affected by such action.

-Columns (d), (i) and (j) covering unearned equity incentive plan awards have been deleted from the SEC-prescribed table format since we did not have any such awards outstanding as of December 31, 2008.
+Columns (d), (i) and (j) covering unearned equity incentive plan awards have been deleted from the SEC-prescribed table format since we did not have any such awards outstanding as of December 31, 2009.